gd32/yelp_topic_modeling/README.md

-# Predicting Useful Yelp Reviews
+# Predicting the Usefulness of Yelp Reviews

 What makes a useful Yelp review?
 Can we predict if a review will be useful based on its text content?